Cervical cancerDysplasia; Human papillomavirus

 The uterus is a hollow muscular organ located in the female pelvis between the bladder and rectum.
 The main function of the uterus is to nourish the developing fetus prior to birth.
 During childbirth, the cervix expands to allow the baby to pass through the birth canal (vagina).

 Cervical cancer develops in the thin layer of cells called the epithelium, which cover the cervix.
-Cells found in this tissue have different shapes:
+Cells found in this tissue have different shapes and give rise to different cancers:

-Squamouscells (flat and scaly) is the same type of cells that make up the skin.
-Most cervical cancer arises from changes in the squamous cells of the epithelium (squamous cell carcinoma).
+Squamouscells (flat and scaly) are the same type of cells that make up the skin.
+Most cervical cancers arise from changes in the squamous cells of the epithelium and are termed

-Glandularcells (column-like) ine the cervical glands.
-Cancers found here are known as
+Glandularcells (column-like) line the cervical glands.
+Cancers arising from these cells are known as

 Cervical cancer usually begins slowly with precancerous abnormalities.
 If cancer develops, it generally progresses very gradually.
 Cervical cancer usually takes about 10 to 20 years to develop.